2010 Baghdad church siege: Attack on church

-Then three other men arrived in an ordinary car, and all seven men jumped over the wall into the Sayidat al-Nejat ("Our Lady of Salvation") Syriac Catholic Church across the road from the Stock Exchange around 6pm during Sunday Mass, armed with machine guns, explosive belts, and grenades.
+Then three other men arrived in an ordinary car, and all seven men jumped over the wall into the Sayidat al-Nejat Cathedral, a Syriac Catholic Church across the road from the Stock Exchange around 6pm during Sunday Mass, armed with machine guns, explosive belts, and grenades.
 They detonated their ordinary car, clashed with guards and killed some, and burst through the church's huge wooden doors which they closed.
 While they came in, some 19 people managed to leave the church.
-Sources gave the number of attackers as six or as 6 to 15.
+Sources gave the number of attackers as six or between 6 and 15.

-Worshipers, about 100, were herded to the centre of the church by the gunmen, but a priest led another 60 to the sacristy at the back of the church.
+Worshippers, about 100, were herded to the centre of the church by the gunmen, but a priest led another 60 to the sacristy at the back of the church.
 The gunmen turned the lights off and began shooting around the church and at the congregation, with Rev. Thaer Abdal being killed at the altar.
 The gunmen "were just youths", said a 26-year-old woman.
 The gunmen said they were avenging "the burning of the Qur'an and the jailing of Muslim women in Egypt".

-Meanwhile, they phoned TV station Al-Baghdadia, claimed the attack for Islamic State of Iraq (ISI), demanded the release of al-Qaeda prisoners including women held by the Coptic Church in Egypt and of other al-Qaeda prisoners in Iraq and Egypt, and requested Al-Baghdadia to broadcast that they wanted to negotiate.
+Meanwhile, they phoned TV station Al-Baghdadia, claimed the attack for Islamic State of Iraq (ISI), and requested Al-Baghdadia to broadcast that they wanted to negotiate.

 Iraqi troops storm the church

-Around 8.30 pm Iraqi security forces stormed the church since, as Iraqi Defence Minister al-Obeidi explained, gunmen threatened to kill all hostages.
-Dozens of Iraqi security forces blew open the church doors and stormed inside.
-U.S. forces only provided air support.
+Around 8.30 pm Iraqi security forces and 3rd Platoon, Alpha battery, TF 1-41, 3ID, U.S. Army from Fort Stewart, Georgia stormed the church since, as Iraqi Defence Minister al-Obeidi explained, gunmen threatened to kill all hostages.
+Dozens of security forces blew open the church doors and stormed inside.
 As the Iraqi forces rushed in, the gunmen opened fire on the hostages in the church, causing mass slaughter.
 In the basement a gunman killed 30 hostages, either with two grenades or with an explosive vest he was wearing.
-Reports give differing numbers for those killed: as 58 (and 50 or 78 wounded); or as 44 worshippers, two priests, and seven security force personnel killed; or as 39 worshipers, two priests, 12 policemen, and five bystanders outside the church.
+Reports give differing numbers for those killed: as 58 (and 50 or 78 wounded); or as 44 worshippers, two priests, and seven security force personnel killed; or as 39 worshippers, two priests, 12 policemen, and five bystanders outside the church.
 All six attackers were killed.
 An Iraqi police officer gave a vivid account of the human carnage.